The Banking Regulation Review: Portugal

 Outlook and conclusions

-The banking system's main challenges remain weak asset quality, thin capital buffers, low profitability and relatively high exposure to Portuguese sovereign debt.
+Apart from recovering from the covid-19 crisis, the banking system's main challenges remain weak asset quality, thin capital buffers, low profitability and relatively high exposure to Portuguese sovereign debt.

 With regard to trends in the banking sector, there has been a notable intensification of the prudential banking requirements and supervision through the action of the SSM.
-We believe this trend will continue to set the pace of the Portuguese banking industry in coming years.
+We believe this trend will continue to set the pace of the Portuguese banking industry in the coming years.

 2 Directive (EU) 2015/2366 on payment services in the internal market.

 3 Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms.